describr/versions/README.md

 * Administrator can make users inactive.
 * Administrator can send users a link to confirm their accounts.
 * Administrator can manage Describr from the Settings tab on the back end.
-* Administrator can grant/revoke roles capabilities.
+* Administrator can grant capabilities to roles and remove capabilities from roles.
-* Administrator can include a password field on WordPress' registration from (single site only).
+* Administrator can include a password field on WordPress' registration form (single site only).
 * Multisite support.
 * Fully translatable.